-Today’s Proverb: He who has fogged-up windows, should quickly check his basement.
+Today’s Proverb: He who has fogged-up windows, should check the basement.

 I woke up this morning on the coattails of a knock-down cold, and thought, “That’s odd, the windows are all steamed up.”
 Perhaps it was the Nyquil numbing me, but I thought no further of it.
 I then noticed that the same was true in the bathroom, and then again on the staircase.
 It was foggy outside, so I thought the household humidity level was just weather related.
 An hour into coffee sipping, dog pampering and waking up, I noticed my kitchen windows were dripping with rivulets of condensation.
 The downstairs is heated; the upstairs is not.
 This made no sense; it was a balmy 62 degrees in my kitchen nook.
 And like the Home Alone kid with palms pressed to my face, I let out a wale (and a few expletives for good measure).
 It hit me; moisture rises, check the basement.
 I opened the basement door to a shimmering wonderland of wetness.
 Esther Williams and a parcel of penguins would have been happy with my underground cement pond–water crystal clear and floating foreign objects few but recognizable.
 (So that’s where all of my gardening gloves went.)
 If my high school geometry recollection was correct (volume in gallons = width x heighth x depth x 7.841 gallons per cubic foot), I was sitting atop 1292 gallons of water.
 Steamy windows, indeed.